Proximal Comixture Minimization Models for Image Recovery and Data Analysis

 \section{Abstract}

-In variational signal processing and machine learning problems, loss functions and linear operators are typically aggregated as an average of composite terms.
-We propose an alternative formulation using proximal comixtures, an operation that combines functions and linear operators in such a way that the proximity operator of the resulting function is computable explicitly.
-The benefits of comixture formulations are illustrated through image recovery and machine learning applications.
+In minimization models for image recovery and data analysis problems, loss functions and linear operators are typically aggregated as an average of composite terms.
+Each term in the aggregate models a desired property of the ideal solution arising from the \emph{a priori} knowledge and the observed data.
+We propose an alternative minimization model based on proximal comixtures, an operation which combines functions and linear operators in such a way that the proximity operator of the resulting function is computable explicitly in terms of the individual proximity and linear operators.
+The mathematical properties of this operation are analyzed and comparisons between proximal comixtures and standard composite averages are made.
+Numerical illustrations of the benefits of minimization models based on proximal comixtures are provided in the context of image recovery and machine learning applications.